Common Problems That Lead to Change Orders

 A change order is an official request for additional time and funds in order to complete revised contractual obligations.
 The reasons behind construction change orders vary from project to project, but most are related to one of five different types of issues.
 Change orders can be a headache when the complexity and timeframe of the requested addition impose schedule constraints.
 Therefore, change order management should be included with every contract, as changes often can lead to legal battles, disputes, and arbitration.

 Errors or Omissions in Drawings

 Contractors often make substitutions when specified materials are not available or when there is a shortage of supplies.
-This can lead to a change order or even a different issue: a request for a credit if the cost of the substitute material is less than that of the specified material.
+This can lead to a change order and possibly an additional issue: a request for a credit if the cost of the substitute material is less than that of the specified material.
 In this case, the contractor may need to make up the difference in cost between the different materials or products.
-In other situations, the owner asks for upgrades during the construction process.
+In other substitution situations, the owner may ask for upgrades during the construction process.

 This request should initiate a change order for extra compensation and time associated with the proposed modifications.